Wedding Venue Feature: Lion Rock Farm

 The Potting Shed is perfect for couple’s portraits.
 I believe the staff will allow you go inside with your wedding photographer, though we didn’t have the chance.

 Lion Rock Farm has a couple of very nice tent setups, among the best I’ve seen at any Connecticut wedding venue.
 These are perfect for cocktail hour and receptions.
+The tented cocktail hour area offered some welcome shade during the summer wedding I photographed here.

 In addition to all of buildings, Lion Rock Farm features some awesome grounds.
 One of my personal favorite spots is the large green field across the road from the barns.